-The stories I will share will take you into the darkness of mental illness, you will get a glimpse of the impact this disease has on the loved ones, the trauma we endure, the pain and suffering we experience, and our own conflicting battles to survive and to support our loved one fraught with Mental Illness.
+The stories I will share will take you into the darkness of mental illness.
+You will get a glimpse of the impact this disease has on loved ones, the trauma we endure, the pain and suffering we experience, and our own conflicting battles to survive and to support our loved one fraught with Mental Illness.

 Journal Entry 1

 My first memory of feeling something was not right, that this was not what normal was, happened when I was 8 years old.
 At the time we were living out West, it was the early 80’s.
 I was the oldest of 5; my 3 sisters ages 4, 3, 1, and my foster brother who was 6 and had Autism with a developmental disability.
 We were alone and isolated living with our mother at a house in the country.
 My Dad worked on the Rigs and was barely home, the closest family was 3 hours away.